TakenouchiTR/Himeji/README.md

   - Save preset areas to quickly render them again in the future
 - Limited Mod compatibility: Add blocks and biomes from mods from version 1.13+

+## Known Issues
+- Biome colors in worlds with 3D biomes are "blocky."

 ## Previews
 **Biome Colors:**\